gicentre/elm-vegalite/docs/changeNotes.md

 - `leNumExpr` for providing expressions that evaluate to numeric legend properties (VL5.0).

+- `leNumsExpr` for providing expressions that evaluate to a list of numeric legend (dash) properties (VL5.0).

 - `leStrExpr` for providing expressions that evaluate to string legend properties (VL5.0).

 - `tiNumExpr` for providing expressions that evaluate to numeric title properties (VL5.0).